Significance of Great Bodhisattva

 From: Shurangama Sutra (with commentary) (English)

 (1) Beings who have made a vow to attain enlightenment for the sake of all sentient beings, playing a key role in the Buddhist path.[6]
 (2) Individuals who have generated the resolve to attain enlightenment for the benefit of all beings, recognized for their significant spiritual achievements.[7]
-(3) Highly enlightened beings who are compassionate and strive for the enlightenment of all sentient beings.[8]
-(4) Highly enlightened beings dedicated to aiding others in achieving enlightenment, invoked during the early stages of practice.[9]
-(5) Refers to the knowledgeable and compassionate beings in Mahayana Buddhism, to whom offerings at the bodhimanda are made.[10]
+(3) A term used to describe enlightened beings who have committed to helping others attain enlightenment, indicating their noble and compassionate nature.[8]
+(4) Highly enlightened beings who are committed to helping others achieve enlightenment.[9]
+(5) Highly enlightened beings dedicated to aiding others in achieving enlightenment, invoked during the early stages of practice.[10]

 From: Bodhisattvacharyavatara

-(1) Maitreya is one of the notable bodhisattvas, recognized as a significant figure in Mahayana Buddhism.[18]
-(2) Enlightened beings such as Maitreya and Manjughosha, who have attained significant spiritual realization and are part of the lineage of teachings that benefit sentient beings.[19]
+(1) Maitreya is recognized as one of the eight great bodhisattvas and is said to dwell in the Tushita heaven.[11]
+(2) Enlightened beings such as Maitreya and Manjughosha, who have attained significant spiritual realization and are part of the lineage of teachings that benefit sentient beings.[12]

 From: Vimalakirti Nirdesa Sutra